 11 Repealed by the Acts Amendment (Occupational Health, Safety and Welfare) Act 1987.

+12 Under the Gaming and Wagering Commission Act 1987 s.
+112 the Casino Control Committee was merged with the Gaming Commission of Western Australia (which is now the Gaming and Wagering Commission of Western Australia).
+Under s.
+112(2) of that Act a reference to the Casino Control Committee in a written law passed or made before 4 Mar 1988 is, unless the context is such that it would be inappropriate so to do, read and construed as a reference to the Commission.

-12 Repealed by the Statutes (Repeals and Minor Amendments) Act 1997.
+13 Repealed by the Statutes (Repeals and Minor Amendments) Act 1997.

-13 Repealed by the Podiatrists Registration Act 1984.
+14 Repealed by the Podiatrists Registration Act 1984 which was repealed by the Podiatrists Act 2005.

-14 Under the Environmental Protection Act 1986 Sch.
+15 Under the Environmental Protection Act 1986 Sch.
 3 cl.
 20, a reference to the Conservation and Environment Council shall be construed as a reference to the Environmental Protection Authority unless the context is such that it would be incorrect or inappropriate.

+16 Repealed by the Acts Amendment and Repeal (Environmental Protection) Act 1986.

-15 Relevant provisions repealed by the Consumer Affairs Amendment Act 1981.
+17 Relevant provisions repealed by the Consumer Affairs Amendment Act 1981.

-16 Repealed by the Acts Amendment and Repeal (Statutory Bodies) Act 1985.
+18 Repealed by the Acts Amendment and Repeal (Statutory Bodies) Act 1985.

+19 Relevant provisions amended by the Soil and Land Conservation Amendment Act 1988.
+Committees are now land conservation district committees.

-17 Under the Environmental Protection Act 1986 Sch.
+20 Under the Environmental Protection Act 1986 Sch.
 3 cl.
 20, a reference to an environmental appeal board shall be construed as a reference to an appeals committee.

-18 Repealed by the Environmental Protection Act 1986.
+21 Authority continued in existence under the Environmental Protection Act 1986 s.
+7(1).

+22 On the date as at which this reprint was prepared, the State Superannuation Amendment Act 2007 s.
+79 had not come into operation.
+It reads as follows:

+“

+79. Constitution Acts Amendment Act 1899 amended

+(1) The amendments in this section are to the Constitution Acts Amendment Act 1899.

+(2) Schedule V Part 3 is amended by deleting the item for the Government Employees Superannuation Board and inserting in the appropriate alphabetical position —

+“

+The State Superannuation Board under the State Superannuation Act 2000.

+”.

+”.

-19 Repealed by the General Insurance Brokers and Agents Act Repeal Act 1986.
+23 Repealed by the General Insurance Brokers and Agents Act Repeal Act 1986.

+24 On the date as at which this reprint was prepared, the Legal Profession Act 2008 s.
+650 had not come into operation.
+It reads as follows:

+“

+650. Constitution Acts Amendment Act 1899 amended

+(1) The amendments in this section are to the Constitution Acts Amendment Act 1899.

+(2) Schedule V Part 3 is amended in the item relating to the Legal Contribution Trust by deleting “Legal Contribution Trust Act 1967.” and inserting instead —

+“ Legal Profession Act 2008. ”.

+”.

-20 Repealed by the Legislative Review and Advisory Committee Repeal Act 1987.
+25 Repealed by the Legislative Review and Advisory Committee Repeal Act 1987.

+26 Relevant provisions repealed by the Occupational Safety and Health Legislation Amendment and Repeal Act 2004 s.
+115. Committee replaced by Mining Industry Advisory Committee established under the Occupational Safety and Health Act 1984 s.
+14A.

-21 The Mine Workers’ Relief Board was dissolved.
+27 The Mine Workers’ Relief Board was dissolved.
 See the Mine Workers’ Relief Act 1932 Sch.
 2 para.
 3.

-22 Repealed by the Minerals and Energy Research Act 1987.
+28 Repealed by the Minerals and Energy Research Act 1987.

-23 Repealed by the Local Government (Qualifications of Municipal Officers) Regulations 1984 in Gazette 24 Aug 1984 p.
-2602.
+29 Repealed by the Local Government (Qualifications of Municipal Officers) Regulations 1984 in Gazette 24 Aug 1984 p.
+2607 which were repealed by the Local Government (Building Surveyors) Regulations 2008 r.
+28 in Gazette 6 Jun 2008 p.
+2224.

-24 Repealed by the Statute Law Revision Act 2006 s.
+30 Repealed by the Statute Law Revision Act 2006 s.
 3(1).